 The NWAC ISETS program is delivered throughout Canada in partnership with the Provincial Territorial Membership Associations (PTMAs) who provide the program at the regional level.
 ISETS Coordinators are available in the Regional offices to provide direct client services.
 At the national level, NWAC provides the support to the regions through the overall coordination and administration of ISETS.

-employment and training support services can receive:
+Indigenous women, two-spirit and gender diverse people looking for employment and training support services can receive:

 - access to labour market information